 Sweetlands Bread and Bakery

-Tucked away on a side street, away from the hustle and bustle of Balestier Road, is Sweetlands Bread and Bakery.
+Tucked away on a side street, away from the hustle and bustle of Balestier Road, is Sweetlands Bread and Bakery (also known as Sweetlands Confectionery & Bakery).
 Founded in 1960 as Kim Keat Bakery, Sweetlands began by supplying bread to the many coffee shops clustered in the Balestier area.
 Their 南洋面包 (Nanyang bread), a traditional bread loaf first popularised in coffee shops across Singapore, was and continues to be a crowd favourite.
 From old-school staples like rainbow bread to Western favourites like ciabatta, Sweetlands boasts a diverse range of over fifty different products which they supply to both walk-in customers and F&B businesses alike.

 Although there were as many as 200 traditional bakeries in the 1970s, Sweetlands is now one of only about eight remaining today.
 Modern industrial bakeries centralise bread production in high-tech factories, enabling the mass-production of high volumes at a fraction of the cost and manpower.
 Many of these large-scale manufacturers now dominate the market and have become household names in their own right.
 However, for the more discerning consumers who yearn for a taste of heritage, there is still no substitute for the authentic flavours preserved by traditional bakeries like Sweetlands.